-He wound down the window on the passenger side whilst undoing his seat belt.
+With a button on his side of the vehicle’s interior, he wound down the window on the passenger side whilst undoing his seat belt.

 “Go on!”
 He shouted.

-“Why are you undoing you seat belt?”
+“Why are you undoing your seat belt?”

 “Because I’m excited!
 Throw it out of the window, it'll be great!”
 He shouted.
 “Undo your seat belt too, it’ll be amazing!”